 When land that has never been registered in the Land Registry is sold, the Advocates acting on behalf of the purchasers have up to 3 months to submit the application in order to register the land – providing there are no issues with the application, registration normally takes place within about 8 weeks of the application being received.
 In some complex cases, it may be many months before an application is registered but such cases are in the minority.

 When registered land is transferred, there is no time limit requiring the applicant to register the transfer.
 However, as mortgage lenders require their security over the land to be registered the vast majority of applications tend to be submitted in a very timely manner.
 Transfers are normally registered by the Land Registry within about 2 weeks of the application being received, although in many cases within just 2 to 3 days.

 Details of average property prices in the Isle Man

 The Economic Affairs Division in the Cabinet Office calculates and publishes property price data in which it sets out, amongst other things, an average property price in the Isle of Man.

 We try to make sure that our data is accurate, but cannot guarantee that it is free from errors or fit for your purpose or intended use.
 If you think there is an error in the information displayed, please contact the Land Registry on +44 1624 685249 or e-mail email@example.com.

-Further information on any of the transactions shown including:
+Further information in respect of any of the transactions shown including: